Exploring Ipswich’s rich heritage

 Today, grand colonial homes stand testament to those booming times in the coal mining, rail-building city.
 The city was at one stage destined to become the state’s capital.
 The homes are among the city’s 7000 heritage-listed landmarks.

-Three significant Ipswich homes will be opened to the public on May 12, 2018 through the National Trust event, Great Houses of Ipswich.
+Three significant Ipswich homes will be opened to the public on May 11, 2019 through the National Trust event, Great Houses of Ipswich.
 It’s a chance to step inside these privately owned houses and be immersed in the history that helped shape the city.
-The houses to be featured in this round will be announced in March.

 Cooneana Heritage Centre

 To delve more into Ipswich’s past, Cooneana Heritage Centre in the Ipswich suburb of New Chum is worth a visit.
 Open Thursdays, Fridays, Saturdays and the second and fourth Sundays of each month (March to November) from 10am to 2pm.
 The centre houses a museum of local history including a restored historic worker’s cottage, Jim Donald House.
 Cooneana is the home of the Ipswich Historical Society including a ‘Mining Group’ and ‘Spinners and Weavers’ and associated groups.
 Additionally, the Historic Motor Cycle Club, Ipswich Genealogical Society; Queensland Metal Artisans Collective and Blacksmith’s Forge.
 Take a picnic and make a day of it in the grounds around the various old buildings here.

 Near the Ipswich border with Brisbane is another historic site – Wolston Farmhouse.
 Located at Wacol, it’s a convenient stopping point for day trippers heading to or from Brisbane.
 The building, originally constructed in the 1850s, is one of the few remaining nineteenth century farmhouses in the wider region.
 Its various rooms have been restored and furnished in the heritage style they would have been a century ago.